asanders4205/Image_Preprocessing/README.md

 Knowledge/Deployment:  use insights in decision-making

+## Next Steps
+Edge detection, train a model to recognize the contents of images

 ## To get started ##
 Activate a virtual environment if you so choose \
 Ensure you are using python 3.9+ \